benvacha/mrkdwn/README.md

 </ol>
 ```

 ### Task List
-Task lists can be used as ordered or unordered lists, and follow their respective syntax.
+* Task lists can be used with ordered or unordered lists, and follow their respective syntax.

 ##### mrkdwn
 ```
 - [ ] Task 1